nvtkaszpir/DevOps-Knowledge-Base/scm/infrastructure_orchestration.rst

 Salt Tutorials
 ^^^^^^^^^^^^^^

+* How To Configure a Multi-Master SaltStack Setup: salt-multimaster_
 * Deploy & Orchestrate infrastructures on Cloud Providers: orchestrate-cloud_
 * Salt and OpenERP Tutorial: salt-openerp_
 * Salt targeting: salt-targeting_